 While dogs have been excellent companions to us, humans, for centuries, our favorite four-legged friends are also highly treasured for their ability to serve as protection dogs.
-If you’ve been thinking about grabbing yourself a protection dog for your family, we can assure you, you won’t be disappointed!
+If you’ve been thinking about getting a protection dog for your family, we can assure you, you won’t be disappointed!

 A family protection dog will not only provide you and your family with the peace of mind you deserve, but they’ll be the perfect cuddle partner for rainy Sunday afternoons watching TV.
-Feel overwhelmed about where to start?
+Feel overwhelmed about how to choose the right dog breed for your family?

 Don’t fret – we’ve compiled this helpful guide to serve as a resource for you during the decision-making process.